manjulananduri/manjulananduri.github.io/_posts/2023-08-09-midjourney-prompts-for-architecture.md

 tableofcontents: true
 ---

-## Introduction to Midjourney prompts for portraits
+## Introduction to Midjourney prompts for architecture

 In the previous blog post, we explored [50+ best midjourney prompts](/midjourney-prompts-for-realism/) for creating photo realistic images.
 In this blog post we will look at